Laura Clair Therapist

 The Human Being as a Whole

-The human being is viewed as a unity of soul, mind, body, and environmental field.
-We are
+The human being is viewed as a unity of soul, mind, body and the environmental field.
+We are naturally inclined to create what feels complete and integrated.

 However, due to biographical experiences, we often had to develop responses that ensured

 our survival.
-These survival strategies can now limit our authentic and free expression.
+These survival strategies can now limit our authentic and free expression in creating what feels complete.

-In Gestalt therapy, these survival mechanisms are honored as forms of creative adaptation.
+In Gestalt therapy, these survival mechanisms are honoured as forms of creative adaptation.

-The goal is to bring these individual adaptations into awareness and begin to de-automate
+One goal is to bring these individual survival based responses to awareness, so they begin to de-automate.

 Contact – Relationship as Healing